The Industrial Revolution in England and the United States - resources from the library and on the web

 Through his many novels, Charles Dickens depicted the poverty and squalor common throughout many neighborhoods in Victorian London.
 He gave the poor and disenfranchised a voice and brought their horrible living conditions to the attention of middle- and upper-class British society.

-**Note! if you are accessing these databases from off-campus you will need to email one of the librarians for a password or use the link to Netilla on the right side of this guide.
+**Note! if you are accessing these databases from off-campus you will need to email the librarians for a password (see the "Off Campus" section below).

 - Encyclopedia Britannica